horuskol/horuskol.net/source/_presentations/1-going-solo/1-09-things-to-think-about.blade.md

 Can you afford to live on savings for an elongated period of time?

-(And your Super will take a bashing).
+(And your Super will take a bashing)